-Remuneration element Purpose Operation Potential remuneration Performance metrics Benefits To attract and retain key executives.
-An Executive Director is entitled to participate in the Company's life and medical insurance schemes.
+Remuneration element Purpose Operation Potential remuneration Performance metrics Benefits To attract and retain Key executives.
+An Executive Director Is entitled to participate in the Company's life and medical insurance schemes.
 Premiums vary from year to year.
-The Remuneration Committee monitors the overall cost of the benefits package.
+The Remuneration Committee monitors the overall cost of the Benefits package.
 Not applicable.
-Pension To attract and retain key executives.
+Pension To attract and retain Key executives.
 The Executive Directors (together with all other eligible staff) are entitled to participate in the Company's workplace pension scheme.
 The Company contributes 3% per annum of basic salary into the scheme.
-Executive Directors are able to request that the Company, at the discretion of the Remuneration Committee, makes addition contributions where salary or bonus has been waived.
-During the year the company made pension confects, 250 (2021: £5,250). n onal ontributions Annual bonus To incentivise the achievement of the company's annual financial and strategic targets.
+Executive Directors are Able to request that the Company, at the discretion of the Remuneration Committee, makes addition contributions where salary or bonus has been waived.
+During the year the company made pension conf £5,513 (2022: £5,250). nal Annual bonus To incentivise the achievement of the company's annual financial and strategic targets.
 Performance is measured on an annual basis for each financial year.
 Targets are established at the beginning of each financial year.
-At the end of the year the Remuneration Committee determine the extent to which these have been achieved.
-Bonuses are paid in cash and/or pension contributions capped bonus potential is 150% of salary.
-Any bonus is discretionary and subject to achievement against targets set by the Remuneration Committee.
-The Remuneration Committee has discretion to adjust the bonus to ensure alignment of pay with the performance of the business in the financial year.
+At the end Of the year the Remuneration Committee determine the extent to which these have been achieved.
+Bonuses are paid in cash and/or pension contributions The CEO's maximum capped bonus potential Is 150% of salary.
+Any bonus is discretionary and Subject to achievement against targets set by the Remuneration Committee.
+The Remuneration Committee has discretion to adjust The bonus to ensure alignment of pay with the performance of the business in the financial year.
 Share Option Scheme To motivate and facilitate share ownership.
-Options to acquire shares may be granted to eligible employees at the discretion of the Remuneration.
-Committee The Remuneration Committee may impose certain performance conditions on any option preventing its exercise unless such conditions have been satisfied.
+Options to acquire shares May be granted to eligible employees at the discretion of the Remuneration.
+Committee The Remuneration Committee may impose certain performance conditions on any option preventing its exercise unless such Conditions have been satisfied.